+Should you rent a car for your trip?
 Traveling domestically in the US usually means either driving your own car from home to your destination, or flying somewhere and renting a car when you arrive.
 Most cities in the US don’t have convenient (if any) public transportation, things are spread out, and a car is almost a necessity in many situations.
 So it makes sense that many people consider renting a car when traveling to Europe.
-While there are times when renting a car makes sense, for most people in most situations, I think it’s unnecessary and quite a hassle.
+While there are times when it makes sense, for most people in most situations, I think it’s unnecessary and quite a hassle to rent a car.

 As much as everyone likes to complain about the high cost of gasoline in the US, it’s even worse in Europe.
 The average price per liter in Munich is 1.63€ which is about $2.15.
 To put that into perspective, one gallon is equivalent to about 3.8 liters, so one gallon of gasoline costs about $8.17.
 In Rome it would be about $9.20 per gallon.
 A lot more than what you’re paying at home, right?
 Depending on the length of your trip, where you’re driving, and what kind of gas mileage you’re getting, you could be adding several hundred dollars to the cost of your trip.